yd0str/prewired.pw/content/CodeCave-Part1.md

 ![Add code](/images/addasm5.png "Add code")

-We are almost done, we will change the EntryPoint to the address that has our new code and return back to the original EntryPoint i.e 0000A5F8. after execution of the added code.
-On LordPE change EntryPoint to 0000AD40 i.e. `0040AD40 - ImageBase(00400000)` and click on save.
+We are almost done, we will change the EntryPoint to the address that has our new code and return back to the original EntryPoint i.e 0000A5F8 after execution of the added code.
+On LordPE change EntryPoint to 0000AD40 i.e. `0040AD40 - ImageBase (00400000)` and click on save.

 ![New EntryPoint](/images/newEPx.png "New EntryPoint")